Close Menu

 BISPHOSPHONATES FOR BONE PAIN

 Your doctor might suggest other treatments if your multiple myeloma causes painful bone damage.
-You doctor might suggest you use bisphosphonates.
-This type of drug helps slow bone breakdown.
+You doctor might suggest you use a drug that helps slow bone breakdown.
 You can take these medicines as pills or get them through a needle.

 SSA’S LISTING 13.07 FOR MULTIPLE MYELOMA